Configuring Vitest for Next.js App Router

 unobserve: vi.fn(),

-disconnect: vi.fn()
+disconnect: vi.fn(),

 }));

 __mocks__/next/navigation.ts provides a strict, type-safe stub for routing primitives.
+Place this file at the project root’s __mocks__/next/navigation.ts so Vitest resolves it via its module aliasing:

 import { vi } from 'vitest';